There seem to two types of travelers in Vietnam: the ones that never make it to Hue, and the ones that go there for the food.

 The most important meal of the day: breakfast.

 If there is one word you need to learn while in Vietnam it is this: cơm.
 It means rice.
 Things will make a lot more sense once you learn what COM means.
 The 'Hen' part of 'Com Hen' means shell or shellfish.
 Therefore, Com Hen is rice with dried clams or mussels in it.... and just a few other things, depending on where you get it.
 The dish is served at room temperature and the ingredients are prepared in the morning... which means when it is gone, it is gone.
 This is why you get it first.
-It is crunchy.
-It is amazing.
-Pour the provided clam broth over the rice to complete the experience.

 SECOND BREAKFAST: Bún bò Huế

-One of the most famous dishes of Hue, you can find Bún bò Huế all over the city.
+As one of the most famous dishes of Hue, you can find Bún bò Huế all over the city.
 Truthfully, the process of making it is very complicated, so most places serve a watered down version - that is why you get it at the Dong Ba Market.
 You will pay more, but you'll get the real deal experience.

 SIGHT TIME: Thiên Mụ Pagoda